vinayreddy9542/VIT-SoftwareDev/README.md

 i have used client server program (with the help of socket programming) to develop the multiplayer game  and have assumed a innigs will be for 1 over. and the first player is given the first batting by default which can be changed by getting a new variable for toss.

+Note : for this the ui can be develped using the JSP and SERVLETS or simply by SpringBoot.